Event Details

 This is not your average oyster situation.
 Watch chefs shuck oysters to order at a pop-up oyster bar, then stick around for Anthony’s famous Oyster Slurp — 1 contestant, 12 oysters, no hands, and a whole lot of cheering.

-Families are covered too, with free face painting, a kids-eat-free deal (with entree purchase), and plenty of space to warm up inside.
+Families are covered too, with a kids-eat-free deal (with entree purchase), and plenty of space to warm up inside.

 Molly Moon’s Homemade Ice Cream